 1. Be Brief - Sometimes parents tend to try to prepare their child so much for their first dental visit that what was once not a big deal in their mind, all of the sudden becomes this huge event because parents over talked about this visit to their child in hopes of preparing them better.
 Just remember, that a child doesn't know what they don't now so less is more in this area.
 Simply let them know that there is a visit and try to make it a fun thing for them in your tone and actions.

 2. Be Positive - Many times parents have had negative experiences with the dentist and they unintentionally put fear or negative connotations about the dentist in their children's minds unconsciously by their tone or letting something slip out.
-So be positive and come across like this visit is no big deal at all.
+So be positive and come across like this visit is no big deal.

 3. Be a Comforting Presence, but not a Nuisance - It's good to be there for your child, even beside them during their first dental visit.
 But focus on being there as a comfort for your child, and not a nuisance that interjects frequently with the dentist while they are trying to do what they do.
 This will not only distract your dentist, but it will also hinder your child from bonding with their dentist and making a visit to the dentist a fun thing for them.